kyoutay/RickWalk/README.md

 your mind more at peace, if you haven't already done so when first opening the app, you can change the location permission to "only while using the app".

+# Some Additional Info
+Any "weirdness" in the distance counter could be attributed to the limited 0-10m accuracy.
+I am cool so star this repo.